hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/152_what_have_i_learnt.md

-the difference in sects and individuals — though different individuals can lay claim to their special rights and means to gain knowledge, which vary according to their different stations in life — yet it can be said in general without fear of contradiction that without this Mumukshutâ, realisation of God is impossible.
+the difference in sects and individuals — though different individuals can lay claim to their special rights and means to gain knowledge, which vary according to their different stations in life — yet it can be said in general without fear of contradiction that without this Mumukshutā, realisation of God is impossible.
 What is Mumukshutva?
 It is the strong desire for Moksha — earnest yearning to get out of the sphere of pain and pleasure — utter disgust for the world.
 When that intense burning